HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 The implementation for the PRNG used by it can be seen [here](https://github.com/StableLib/stablelib/blob/a89a438fcbf855de6b2e9faa2630f03c3f3b3a54/packages/random/source/browser.ts) for when it's used on a browser, and [here](https://github.com/StableLib/stablelib/blob/a89a438fcbf855de6b2e9faa2630f03c3f3b3a54/packages/random/source/node.ts) when it's used on node.js

+Given that the shared key is not leaked, the message exchange should be secure from network man in the middle attacks as it is only displayed as a QRCode and scanned on the Wallet

 ### Resources

 **Github**: https://github.com/WalletConnect